-The following table includes information on grants of stock options during 2000 to the five named executive officers.
-The amounts shown for the named executive officers as potential realizable value for such options are based on assumed annual rates of stock price appreciation of 0%, 5% and 10% over the full ten-year terms of the options granted prior to February 10, 2000 and five-year terms of the options granted on February 10, 2000.
-The amounts shown as potential realizable value for all stockholders as a group represent the corresponding increases in the market value of 23,881,370 outstanding shares of common stock held by all stockholders as of December 31, 2000.
+The following table includes information on grants of stock options during 2001 to the five named executive officers.
+The amounts shown for the named executive officers as potential realizable value for such options are based on assumed annual rates of stock price appreciation of 0%, 5% and 10% over the full five-year terms of the options granted.
+The amounts shown as potential realizable value for all stockholders as a group represent the corresponding increases in the market value of 24,014,585 outstanding shares of common stock held by all stockholders as of December 31, 2001.
 No gain to the optionees is possible without an increase in the stock price that would benefit all stockholders proportionately.
 The potential realizable values are based solely on arbitrarily assumed rates of appreciation required by applicable SEC regulations.
 Actual gains, if any, on stock option exercises are dependent on the future performance of the common stock and overall market conditions.
 There can be no assurance that the amounts reflected in this table will be achieved.